-Time management skills and ability to manage priorities expressed by the accomplishment of many tasks simultaneously in the course of the professional career.
+Has time management skills and ability to manage priorities expressed by the accomplishment of many tasks simultaneously in the course of the her professional career.

 Over 20 years of relevant business and corporate experience in the area of chemical industrial products with consequent in-depth knowledge of the corporate world both nationally and internationally.